 Master Cylinders Added November 2009

-In the MGB system both circuits develop the same pressure, this is so the pressure failure warning device (North American cars only) has equal pressure both sides, unless one of the circuits has a leak.
+In the MGB system both circuits develop the same pressure, this is so the pressure failure warning device (North America from 1967, UK from 1977) has equal pressure both sides, unless one of the circuits has a leak.
 In the event of unbalanced pressure (which could be a caused by a seized secondary piston as well as a leak in either circuit) a shuttle valve is pushed to one side or the other from its normal central position, which operates a switch and lights a warning lamp.
 The shuttle valve remains offset and the warning light lit (while the ignition is on) until the fault has been repaired and the shuttle valve centralised again.
 The pads/discs and shoes/drums require different mechanical pressures for correct brake bias, which is always significantly more at the front than the rear, and that comes from the relative diameters of the caliper and wheel cylinder pistons.
 The need for this brake bias towards the front comes about from what happens when you apply the brakes in a moving vehicle, as well as from static weight difference front to rear.
 Weight effectively moves forwards under braking, putting more pressure on the front tyres and reducing it on the rears, and you can see this in the way the suspension moves under heavy braking.
 This means that even in a car with almost exact 50:50 static weight balance front to rear, you have to apply much less retardation to the rear wheels than the fronts, or the rears will lock and cause most people to lose control.
 You should always be able to lock the fronts on dry tarmac, but not be able to lock the rears on wet tarmac.
 Ice is another matter!
 Front wheel drive cars with a much heavier bias of static weight to the front of the car require even more bias towards the front brakes.
 Competition vehicles often have adjustable brake bias which can be adjusted on the move from inside the cabin to cope with changing conditions.
 Some French cars have a dynamic bias controlled from the rear suspension - the more the rear suspension rises under braking the lower the hydraulic pressure applied to the rear brakes.
 Fine on dry tarmac, but a liability on ice I would have thought where the suspension will move little if at all, and lots of complicated stuff to go wrong - so probably a Citroen!

 The original rectangular metal reservoir single-circuit type are no longer available and have been replaced by various plastic reservoir types.
 However the original clutch master, which went NLA at much the same time, is now available again, hopefully the same will soon apply to brake masters.
 Note that the cap for the plastic reservoir type is larger than that for the original master cylinder, and MG parts suppliers do not seem to have replacement caps.